loopj/wavephoenix/hardware/mini-receiver/README.md

 ### Upgrading Firmware

 The easiest way to flash  firmware is to use the OTA update feature of the bootloader.

+Use the `wavephoenix-receiver-vx.y.z-rf-bm-bg22c3.gbl` version of the firmware file from the [latest release](https://github.com/loopj/wavephoenix/releases/latest).

 If you have a computer with Bluetooth, you can use the [WavePhoenix CLI](https://github.com/loopj/wavephoenix-cli) to flash the firmware:

 ```bash
 wavephoenix flash firmware.gbl